olegromashkan/Proovia_Report/README.md

 Navigate to `/upload` in the browser and select a `.json` file with the structure shown in the examples.
 The file will be uploaded to the server and each section will be stored in its corresponding table.
 The API accepts payloads up to **10&nbsp;MB**.
+If a file exceeds this limit the server will respond with a `Payload too large` error.
 The upload page now shows a progress bar and a log of steps to help you monitor the upload process.